pluto-lang/pluto/examples/rag-qa-bot-with-web/README.md

   <img src="../../assets/getting-started/getting-started-online-config-aws.png" alt="Configure AWS Certificate" width="400" />
 </p>

 Next, we need to modify the configuration of the bot.
-Open the `app/main.py` file, starting from line 25, the following lines contain the bot's basic configuration, including the GitHub repository where the documents are stored, the repository branch, the relative path of the documents in the repository, OpenAI's API Key, GitHub Token, etc. You will need to modify these configurations according to your actual situation.
+Open the `.env.local` file, which contains the bot's basic configuration, including the GitHub repository where the documents are stored, the repository branch, the relative path of the documents in the repository, OpenAI's API Key, GitHub Token, etc. You will need to modify these configurations according to your actual situation.

 ```python
 PROJECT_NAME = "Pluto" # Project name, related to the title of the Web page